-If you and the IRS still disagree after the appeals conference, you can take your case to the United States Tax Court, the United States Court of Federal Claims, or the United States District Court.
+If you and the IRS still disagree after the appeals conference, you may be entitled to take your case to the United States Tax Court, the United States Court of Federal

+Claims, or the United States District Court.
 These courts are independent of the IRS.

-If you elect to bypass the IRS' appeals system, you also can take your case to one of the courts listed above.
+If you elect to bypass the IRS' appeals system, you may be able to take your case to one of the courts listed above.
 However, a case petitioned to the United States Tax Court will normally be considered for settlement by an Appeals Office before the Tax Court hears the case.